 I think that “Your Possible Pasts” is a powerful piece of music.
 It’s incredibly dynamic.
 Musically, it alternates between softly lulling the listener and repeated punches of screaming out for help.
 If the song idea had been better developed early on and if the band wasn’t under a time constraint to release an album in time for holiday sales in 1979, I believe this song would have been included in the original release of The Wall — probably very close where I placed it in my personal track listing and probably very close lyrically to what was later released on The Final Cut.
 As it is now, the additional time gave Roger Waters and producer James Guthrie plenty of additional opportunity to craft one hell of a track.

 Pink Floyd had recycled songs prior to The Wall.
 Most notably, “Dogs” and “Sheep” from 1977’s Animals album were originally “You’ve Gotta Be Crazy” and “Raving And Drooling” from the sessions for 1975’s Wish You Were Here.
 Although there were some changes to the lyrics for the concept of the Animals album, both tracks remained very similar to their earlier versions.

-Based on how well the lyrics fit into both album’s narratives, I suspect that “Your Possible Pasts” would have been likewise similar regardless of the album it was released on.
+Based on how well the lyrics fit into both album’s narratives, I suspect that “Your Possible Pasts” would have likewise been similar regardless of the album it was released on.
 Because there are no demo recordings or very early versions available of the track, there is no way to be sure without confirmation from Roger Waters himself.